CartoDB/raster-loader/docs/source/user_guide/cli.rst

 command-line interface (CLI).
 To start the CLI, use the ``carto`` command in a terminal.

-Currently, Raster Loader allows you to upload a local raster file to a BigQuery or Snowflake table.
+Currently, Raster Loader allows you to upload a local raster file to a BigQuery, Snowflake, or Databricks table.
-You can also download and inspect a raster file from a BigQuery or Snowflake table.
+You can also download and inspect a raster file from a BigQuery, Snowflake, or Databricks table.

 Using the Raster Loader with BigQuery